jinkawin/multithread-sorting/README.md

 The last row's index of the first bucket is 2, and the last row's index of the second bucket is 5.

 ## Local Sort
+Local sort is an sorting in each bucket.
+A thread will handle only one bucket.
+Local sort will swap rows in the bucket in ascending order by considering the position of the given column.
+The base of the local sort is a Quicksort

 ## Write File
+2-dimensions vector will be converted into a file. the first dimension of vector will be file's row and the second dimension of the vector will be column.
+File will be written sequentially.